‘It’s time to unite’: Prince George’s County neighbors start rent strike against living conditions

 “We asked [the management] to have a conversation with us, and he ignored us,” Santos said about the general conditions.
 “They don’t realize … that we don’t even have enough money to buy food.
 There’s no work. … We’re left unable to feed our kids just to pay the rent.”

-For Saturday’s march, the committee decided to assign four residents the responsibility of entering the management office to confront the staff with the resident’s letter.
+For Saturday’s march, the committee decided to assign four residents the responsibility of entering the management office to confront the staff with the residents’ letter.
 Juarez raised her hand to volunteer.

 Before the pandemic, she was working in a clothing store in Hyattsville.
 Along with her partner, who works in construction, Juarez was always able to make enough money to cover rent on time every month.